whitwong/Bamazon/README.md

 ![Screenshot of Add New Product](screenshots/managerAddProduct.PNG)

 After each action, the manager is prompted for whether or not they want to perform another task.
-Once the manager has completed his tasks, then the application will display a message that all tasks are done.
+Once the manager is done, then the application will display a message that all tasks are complete.

 - - -